Entry Form

 {# If there were any validation errors, an `entry` variable will be

-passed to the template, which contains the posted values
+passed back to the template, containing the POSTed values, as-is,

 and validation errors.
-If that’s not set, we’ll default
+If that’s *not* present, we stub out a new

 <form method="post" accept-charset="UTF-8">